May 20, 2021 update

 External Expert Review

-President Schlissel also commissioned outside experts at the law firm of Hogan, Marren, Babbo and Rose Ltd. to review U-M sexual misconduct policies and make any necessary recommendations.
+Outside experts at the law firm of Hogan, Marren, Babbo and Rose Ltd. were commissioned to review U-M sexual misconduct policies and make any necessary recommendations.
 The President has charged a team of staff from all three campuses and Michigan Medicine with implementing recommendations from the external review.

 - Sexual Misconduct Reporting & Resources website